01 of 05

 Finishing Needle Felting

 Because this is an art form, it's up to you to decide when your project has had enough needle felting.
-I really like the plain and simple (but not as boring as before) look of my felted swatch with just a couple of plaid-like stripes, but such a blank canvas could easily take more embellishment if you're into such things.

 Once you start needle felting embellishment on a project it can be difficult to stop.
 You'll be tempted to add a few basic shapes, stripes, polka dots and cut-out shapes (hopefully not all on the same project) just because you can.